Mike Renfro: Dallas Cowboys

-In 1984, he was acquired by the Dallas Cowboys after starter Drew Pearson suffered a career-ending car accident.
+In 1984, Renfro was acquired by the Dallas Cowboys after starter Drew Pearson suffered a career-ending car accident.
 At the time, he posted his best statistical season with 35 receptions (fifth on the team) for 583 yards (third on the team), a 16.7-yard average and 2 touchdowns.
-He also completed a 49-yard touchdown pass to Doug Donley in a 23–17 win against the Philadelphia Eagles.
+Renfro also completed a 49-yard touchdown pass to Doug Donley in a 23–17 win against the Philadelphia Eagles.

-Renfro was named the team's most valuable player for the 1985 season, after having a career year with 60 receptions (third on the team) for 955 yards (second on the team) and 8 touchdowns (led the team).
-In the fifth game 30–29 win against the New York Giants, he had a season-high 10 receptions for 141 yards and 2 touchdowns, which would also become the first 100-yard receiving contest in his career.
-In the NFC Eastern Division title-clinching win against the Giants later in the year, he caught 4 receptions for 123 yards and 2 touchdowns, including a 58-yard catch.
+Renfro was named the team's most valuable player for the 1985 season, after having a career year with 60 receptions (third on the team) for 955 yards (second on the team) and eight touchdowns (led the team).
+In the fifth game, a 30–29 win against the New York Giants, he had a season-high 10 receptions for 141 yards and two touchdowns, which would also become the first 100-yard receiving contest in his career.
+In the NFC Eastern Division title-clinching win against the Giants later in the year, he caught four receptions for 123 yards and two touchdowns, including a 58-yard catch.

-In 1986, he was limited with a shoulder injury he suffered in the first preseason game against the Chicago Bears and spent the first 4 weeks of the season on the injured reserve list.
-He started 6 out of 12 games, making 22 receptions for 325 yards and 3 touchdowns.
-He regained his form in the last 4 games, averaging 18.8-yards per reception and catching a touchdown pass in each of the last two.
+In 1986, Renfro was limited with a shoulder injury suffered in the first preseason game against the Chicago Bears and spent the first four weeks of the season on the injured reserve list.
+He started six out of 12 games, making 22 receptions for 325 yards and three touchdowns.
+Renfro regained his form in the last four games, averaging 18.8 yards per reception and catching a touchdown pass in each of the last two.

 After the players went on strike on the third week of the 1987 season, those contests were canceled (reducing the 16-game season to 15) and the NFL decided that the games going forward would be done using replacement players.
 Renfro was one of the first Cowboys to cross the picket line.
-He appeared in 2 games during the replacement games as a backup to Cornell Burbage, only registering 5 receptions for 79 yards against the Washington Redskins.
-In the eighth game against the New England Patriots, on a fourth-and-13 situation with 1:06 minutes remaining, he had a 43-yard catch to set up the tying field goal in a 23–17 overtime win.
-On Thanksgiving Day against the Minnesota Vikings, he had 7 receptions for 100 yards and 3 second-half touchdowns, in a game the Cowboys lost 44–38 in overtime.
-He finished the year second on the team with 46 receptions for 662 yards and 4 receiving touchdowns (which led the team).
+He appeared in two games during the replacement games as a backup to Cornell Burbage, only registering five receptions for 79 yards against the Washington Redskins.
+In the eighth game, against the New England Patriots, on a fourth-and-13 situation with 1:06 minutes remaining, he had a 43-yard catch to set up the tying field goal in a 23–17 overtime win.
+On Thanksgiving Day, against the Minnesota Vikings, he had seven receptions for 100 yards and three second-half touchdowns, in a game the Cowboys lost 44–38 in overtime.
+Renfro finished the year second on the team with 46 receptions for 662 yards and four receiving touchdowns (which led the team).

-On September 24, 1988, he was released after being replaced with rookie first-round draft choice Michael Irvin.
+On September 24, 1988, Renfro was released after being replaced with rookie first-round draft choice Michael Irvin.
 He retired having played 10 seasons in the league, recording 323 receptions for 4,708 yards and 28 touchdowns.